Inside Your Heaven: Carrie Underwood version

 Underwood's version of "Inside Your Heaven" was released on June 14, 2005.
 On July 2, 2005, the song debuted atop the US Billboard Hot 100 as the "Hot Shot Debut", interrupting the 14-week reign of Mariah Carey's "We Belong Together" for this issue alone.
 The following week, the song dropped to number three, and it spent a total of 12 weeks on the listing, making its final appearance at number 98 on September 17, 2005.
 "Inside Your Heaven" gave Underwood the distinction of becoming the first country musician to debut at number one and the only solo country artist to obtain a number-one single during the 2000s decade.
 "Inside Your Heaven" also debuted at number one on the Billboard Pop 100 chart, losing the position the following week to Bice's version.
 The track additionally appeared on the Billboard Adult Contemporary and Hot Country Songs charts, reaching number 12 and number 52, respectively.
 It was the 71st-best-selling hit and the 23rd-most-successful adult contemporary song of 2005 in the US.

 In Canada, the song charted alongside "Independence Day", immediately topping the Canadian Singles Chart and staying there for seven weeks, until August 20, 2005.
 It spent 35 weeks on the listing.
-The RIAA awarded the song two Gold certifications: one for shipping over 500,000 physical units in July 2005 and one for selling over 500,000 digital copies in November 2005.
+The Recording Industry Association of America (RIAA) awarded the song a platinum certification in October 2025 for sales and streaming units exceeding 1,000,000.
 Music Canada awarded the single a double-platinum certification, denoting shipments exceeding 20,000 units.
 As of June 2009, the song has sold 362,000 digital copies and 459,000 physical copies in the US alone.